Consulting & Tutoring

-The Center for Statistical Consulting is a service provided by the Department of Statistical Science at Baylor University.
+The Statistical Consulting Center is a service provided by the Department of Statistical Science at Baylor University.
 The Center provides statistical consulting services to members of the University community, government, and industry.
-The CSC has a three part mission:
+The SCC has a three part mission:

 - Research Participation - To provide high quality statistical input to high quality research projects.